 Course Leaders

-We would like to introduce our Course Leaders for the Be Calm Be Happy, Mindfulness for Neurodiversity, Looking Deeply and Living Mindfully courses.
+We would like to introduce our Course Leaders for the The Art of Zen, Mindfulness for Neurodiversity, Looking Deeply and Living Mindfully courses.
 Our Course Leaders are first and foremost practitioners committed to the Plum Village tradition.
 They all have a variety of experiences and found Thich Nhat Hanh’s teachings through different means.
 Having a deep understanding through their own personal practice of the benefits of these teachings, the Course Leaders have trained to deliver the course through in-house training and practice.
 The list gives a brief insight into their own experiences and practice.

 Lauri Bower

-Course Leader for - Be Calm Be Happy, Looking Deeply and Living Mindfully courses, and Mindful Writing Workshops.
+Course Leader for - The Art of Zen, Looking Deeply and Living Mindfully courses, and Mindful Writing Workshops.

 Lauri lives in Yorkshire and practises with the York and Bramham Sanghas.